 - Damages to the chest wall

 Patients would normally complain of difficulty in breathing because every time they take breaths, the pain becomes too unbearable.
 The slightest of coughs may also cause unbearable pain in the chest area and the costal margin.
-Simple movements like bending and turning to the other side while asleep is painful.
+Simple movements like bending and turning to the other side while asleep are painful.
 Even the process of wearing a bra can become uncomfortable because of the pain.

-Pain may extend to the back and there could be occasional "clicking" or "popping" sounds when you move.
+Pain may extend to the back, and there could be occasional "clicking" or "popping" sounds when you move.
 You will sometimes feel that the ribs have gone farther out of position.
-Simple movements like rolling out of bed, getting up from a sitting position, climbing up the stairs, and even yawning, can trigger the unexplainable pain.
+Simple movements like rolling out of bed, getting up from a sitting position, climbing up the stairs, and even yawning can trigger the unexplainable pain.